 We continued strolling around the town and crossed the street to Hulihe‘e Palace.
 The former summer home of several different royals, it is now home to several historic artifacts, but it would have cost us each $10 to tour the inside, so we just strolled around the lush gardens.

-I love trying local beers and beverages when I travel, so when we arrived at Kona Brewery, I grabbed a flight of their various fruity beers.
+I love trying local beers and beverages when I travel, I try to try as many as I can.
+So when we arrived at Kona Brewery, I grabbed a flight of their various fruity beers.
+I believe I chose The Lemongrass Luau, The Longboard Island Lager, Duke Blonde Ale, and Hula Hefewizen (I think).
 We enjoyed our libations from another porch to take in the salty air and sunshine.

 We couldn’t stay long, since our cruise ship was departing soon, but we sipped on our beers and relished in the absence of children for our last few minutes of peace and quiet in Kona.